user-jaywyang/small-OS/README.md

 ### Getting Started
 **Steps**:
 - Install build dependencies.
-- Clone the repo with `git clone https://github.com/jkelley129/IGNIS-OS.git && cd IGNIS-OS`
+- Clone the repo with `git clone https://github.com/user-jaywyang/small-OS && cd small-OS`
 - Compile and package the project with `make` or `make all`
   - The `Makefile` creates a ignis.iso file in iso/boot/ that is emulated by QEMU
 - Run the QEMU emulator with `make run` or `make run_debug`

-## Contributing
-### Just make a pull request